 Simple as that.
 The first option takes you out the room and triggers the Win condition and the second leaves you in the room and triggers the Lose condition.
 The uppercase bits and the :: are important.
-All tabs, leading spaces, blank lines and comments are ignored.
+All tabs, leading spaces, blank lines and comments (starting with an #) are ignored.

 You can also do some fancy things with the text.
 Typically all the Text blocks form one long paragraph which is all one colour and style.
 You can add special codes to add colour, paragraphs, bold, italic, etc.